John Sutton (hurler)

-John Sutton (1928 - May 1989) was an Irish sportsperson.
+John Sutton (1928 – May 1989) was an Irish sportsperson.
 He played hurling with his local club Mullinavat and was a member of the Kilkenny senior inter-county team in the 1950s.
+John Sutton lined out at midfield in Kilkennys 1957 All Ireland Final win.
+Sutton was one of the last great over head strikers of the sliotar.
+Sutton perfected his skill, doubling on stones high in the air as he brought the cows in on the family farm.
 With Kilkenny Sutton won an All-Ireland title and three Leinster titles.